Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 1. Dream Catchers

-This is a great craft to use in conjunction with the American Indian classroom lessons.
+This is a great craft to use in conjunction with Native American classroom lessons.
 The dream catcher is always a tried and true yarn craft to do with the kids.
 For the directions, go to Handmade by Kelly.

 2. Yarn Wall Hanging